Israel 2024

 FREQUENTLY ASKED QUESTIONS

-Please contact our development director at israeltrip@texasscorecard.com for details.
+Please contact the trip coordinator at israeltrip@texasscorecard.com for details.
 Reservations are made on a first-come, first-served basis.
 Seats are reserved based on our receipt of your deposit.

 Dec.
-1, 2023: Total balance due based on your seat selection for the flight.
+1, 2023: Total balance due, based on your seat selection for the flight.
+This payment must be made by check or by credit card.

 The trip will begin and end in Newark, NJ.
 You are responsible for getting yourself to Newark on time for the departure, and then home from Newark.

-Your payment covers airfare to and from Newark, NJ, to Tel Aviv, all ground transportation in Israel, hotels, and three meals per day, plus gratuities.
+Your payment covers airfare from Newark, NJ, to Tel Aviv and back; all ground transportation in Israel; hotels; and three meals per day (while in Galilee and at the Dead Sea), plus gratuities.

 You are responsible for getting yourself to Newark on time for the departure, and then home from Newark.